marcpouzet/zrun/README.md

 machines](https://www.di.ens.fr/~pouzet/bib/emsoft23b-extended.pdf)"
 presented at EMSOFT'2023.

-If you find this work useful for your own work, please cite us.
-If your have any comment or question, please send a mail to Marc.Pouzet@ens.fr.
+If you find this work useful for your own work, please this paper.
+The implementation given here is a lot of work!
+If you have any comment or question, please send a mail to Marc.Pouzet@ens.fr.

 ## Getting Started